It is not cyberbullying when an expression is considered protected (free) speech.

 Cyber bullying is the use of technology to harass, threaten, embarrass, or target another person.
 Online threats and mean, aggressive, or rude texts, tweets, posts, or messages all count.
 So does posting personal information, pictures, or videos designed to hurt or embarrass someone else.

-Cyber bullying also includes photos, messages, or pages that don’t get taken down, even after the person has been asked to do so.
+Cyber bullying also include photos, messages, or pages that don’t get taken down, even after the person has been asked to do so.
 In other words, it’s anything that gets posted online and is meant to hurt, harass, or upset someone else.

 Likewise, for purposes of this discussion, we refer to cyber bullying as a consequence of one or combination of the unlawful acts defined in the anti cyber crime law, and other relavant laws.